Recognition as an Indigenous Australian category

 Once you have submitted a VTAC application, you will be contacted about providing your confirmation of identity document.

-Guaranteed Entry
+Guaranteed entry

 Year 12 applicants who are eligible for this category may be eligible to receive a guaranteed place if they meet the course prerequisites.
-ATAR requirements for guaranteed entry differ for each degree, please see the table below:
+ATAR requirements for guaranteed entry differ for each course, please see the table below:

-DegreeGuaranteed ATAR for 2023 entry
+DegreeGuaranteed ATAR for 2024 entry

 Bachelor of Arts 70.00